collapsed-stacks/startups/questions/5874/what-do-the-adjectives-junior-and-senior-mean-as-they-apply-to-programmer-ti.md

 - posted by: [Robert Möstl](https://stackexchange.com/users/1018191/robert-m-stl) on 2015-07-29
 - score: 3

-<p>No, as far as I know, these job adjectives are in <strong>no way standardized</strong>.</p>
+No, as far as I know, these job adjectives are in **no way standardized**.

-<p>But I would argue that there's a <strong>common understanding</strong> in the software industry: these job title adjectives usually reflect the experience a developer has and the difficulty of tasks an employer expects a <strong>Senior</strong> or <strong>Junior</strong> to solve.</p>
+But I would argue that there's a **common understanding** in the software industry: these job title adjectives usually reflect the experience a developer has and the difficulty of tasks an employer expects a **Senior** or **Junior** to solve.

-<p>A <strong>Junior Developer</strong> typically solves smaller problems (probably with the guidance of a Senior Developer or an Architect) and isn't expected to design the architecture of a whole app.</p>
+A **Junior Developer** typically solves smaller problems (probably with the guidance of a Senior Developer or an Architect) and isn't expected to design the architecture of a whole app.

-<p>A <strong>Senior Developer</strong> usually tackles larger, more complex problems, should be faster due to his experience and might be in charge of mentoring younger developers.</p>
+A **Senior Developer** usually tackles larger, more complex problems, should be faster due to his experience and might be in charge of mentoring younger developers.